matfreeman/ansible-pan-geolocation/README.md

 # ansible-pan-geolocation
-Updates a list of PAN devices with the geolocation (latitude and longitude coordidates).
-Partial changes for the specified username are commited after applying the configuration.
+Updates a list of PAN devices with the geolocation settings.
+Partial configuration changes for the specified username are commited after applying.

 ## Device settings
 Firewall credentials and HTTP settings are defined in firewall-secrets.yml